duolinwang/MusiteDeep/MusiteDeep_Keras2.0/README.md

 # MusiteDeep: a Deep-learning Framework for General and Kinase-specific Phosphorylation Site Prediction

-It is a Keras2.0 and Tensorflow version.
+It is a Keras2.0 and Tensorflow version of MusiteDeep.
 # Installation

   - Installation has been tested in Linux and Mac OS X with Python 2.7.